Information governance in local quality improvement

 Disclaimer: Due to the dynamic nature of IG, readers are advised to seek expert advice and refer to updated national guidance as appropriate.
 This guidance document does not constitute legal advice.
 HQIP will highlight changes and update this page with links to national information where appropriate as it becomes available.

-The deadline for health and care organisations to comply with the national data opt-out policy is currently 30 September 2021.
+The deadline for health and care organisations to comply with the national data opt-out policy expired on 31 July 2022.
 For more information visit the NHS Digital website.

 Please send any feedback or comments to us by emailing [email protected].